 At the HMKW University of Applied Sciences in Frankfurt in the study program B.A.
 Graphic Design and Visual Communication.

 As of now, I teach as a professor at the HMKW University of Applied Sciences in Frankfurt, where I am responsible as Head of Design Department B.A.
 Graphic Design and Visual Communication, which I established in Frankfurt as of 2017.
 In addition to that, I have been working on the further development of the M.A. in Communication Design and Creative Strategies.

 The core of my lecture begins with conveying the fundamentals of interface and interaction design, progressing across various creative techniques, through to the matter of strategic design for interactive media.
-With this, I pursue a human-centered design approach which places people and their human needs and desires first before all conceptual thinking.
+With this, I pursue a human-centered, planet-minded design approach which places people and their human needs and desires first before all conceptual thinking and at the same time takes an ecological and social perspective into account.
 Through my project-based didactics that are enjoyable and spark curiosity, I take on the role as a coach and mentor in order to give fresh impulses, assistance and guidance towards the individual progress of my students.

 - Interface-, Interaction- and UX Design